InteractiveAdvertisingBureau/openrtb2.x/implementation.md

-## 7.7 Network vs Channel Example Cases <a name="networkvschannel"></a>
+## 7.7 - Network vs Channel Example Cases <a name="networkvschannel"></a>

 Starting in version 2.6, OpenRTB now supports Network and Channel objects.
 See 3.2.23 and 3.2.24 for details).While these examples are straight forward for traditional linear television, the options for CTV consumption warrant a few examples.

-Example 1: A user viewing content on an internet connected device, on an app with multiple channel options (e.g. Discovery+ App > HGTV Channel/show)
+*Example 1*: A user viewing content on an internet connected device, on an app with multiple channel options (e.g. Discovery+ App > HGTV Channel/show)

 - Discovery is the Network
 - HGTV is the Channel

-Example 2: A user viewing content on an internet connected device, on an app that streams content directly (Roku > Hulu > Hulu Original show)
+*Example 2*: A user viewing content on an internet connected device, on an app that streams content directly (Roku > Hulu > Hulu Original show)

 - Hulu is the network (also identified by bundleID)
 - Hulu is the channel

- Example 3: A user viewing content on an internet connected device, on a device offered channel (Roku > Fubo > Comedy Central show)
+ *Example 3*: A user viewing content on an internet connected device, on a device offered channel (Roku > Fubo > Comedy Central show)

 - Roku is the device
 - FuboTV is the network (also identified by bundleID)
 - Comedy Central is the channel

-Example 4: A user is viewing content on an internet connected device, on a device offered channel that licenses content (Samsung TV > Pluto > Pluto TV Spotlight)
+*Example 4*: A user is viewing content on an internet connected device, on a device offered channel that licenses content (Samsung TV > Pluto > Pluto TV Spotlight)

 - Samsung TV is the device
 - Pluto is the network (also identified by bundleID)
 - PlutoTV Spotlight is the channel

-## 7.8 Counting Billable Events and Tracked Ads <a name="countingbillableevents"></a>
+## 7.8 - Counting Billable Events and Tracked Ads <a name="countingbillableevents"></a>

 There are multiple conventions for how to count billable events or tracked ads via OpenRTB, typically an impression or other such common metric.
 This section outlines the common ones, addresses common mistakes, and offers a comparison of the approaches.